Questions to Ask When Looking for a CPA

 There are many options available, ranging from traditional CPAs to tech-savvy online providers.

-Today, we will take a look at two popular options: Xendoo Online Bookkeeping and Bench.
+Today, we will take a look at two popular options: xendoo Online Bookkeeping and Bench.
 Both provide quality bookkeeping and tax services, but there are some key differences in features that may tip the scale for you:

 • Online bookkeeping and tax services